3/3/2030

 "Just.. make sure to be careful." he finally said.

+Juho also smiled at his attempt to lighten the mood, and nodded.
 "I promise.
 You too, Seung-ki nim.
 Don't forget to take care of yourself."
-Juho smiled slightly.

 They exchanged one last word before Seung-ki moved past him and hurried off.
-Juho exhaled, running a hand through his hair.
-'Why does it feel like he just let him walk into disaster?'
+He exhaled, running a hand through his hair.
+It almost feels like he just let him walk into disaster.

 He stood there for a moment until hurried footsteps snapped him out of it.